cesca95/TeleoperatedGroundRobot/README SLAM+Unity.md

 ##### Internal working
 RTAB-Map takes the RGB-D images and publishes them as ROS messages under different topics as shown in the documentation [here](http://wiki.ros.org/rtabmap_ros#rtabmap).
 ##### Outputs
-The outputs are the messages published on the different ROS topics, in particular we are interested on the ```/rtabmap/mapData``` topic on which is published the 3D point cloud map of the enviroment.
+The outputs are the messages published on the different ROS topics, in particular we are interested on the ```/rtabmap/mapData``` topic on which is published the 3D point cloud map of the environment.
 The map can be visualized in Rviz, which will be launched automatically with the required settings to visualize the map, in order to make a pre check before starting to send the data stream to Unity via a websocket.

 #### Unity visualization of a 3D point cloud map
-This modules is implemented on the machine running windows and provides a platform on which visualize the point cloud map put together by the SLAM mapping module.
+This module is implemented on the machine running windows and provides a platform on which visualize the point cloud map put together by the SLAM module.
 Unity will visualize the map and provide the connection with the oculus with all the relative scripts to link the game camera with the movement of the oculus.

 ##### Inputs
 Unity receives the ROS messages of the ```/rtabmap/mapData``` topic via the websocket.